danielquinn/batterystaple/README.rst

-batterystaple
+issac
 =============

-A password checker that follows [XKCD's sage advice](http://xkcd.com/936/) and does some rainbow table checks on top of that.
+A password checker uses the natural rainbow table that is Google search for validation.

 Installation
 ------------

 You can install it from PyPi::

-    $ pip install batterystaple
+    $ pip install issac

 Usage